Steve Perry: Journey era

-Upon returning to Lemoore, Perry decided not to continue his singing career, but at the urging of his mother, he answered a call from Herbie Herbert, manager of struggling San Francisco-based band Journey.
+Upon returning to Lemoore, Perry decided not to continue his singing career.
+At the urging of his mother, he answered a call from Herbie Herbert, manager of struggling San Francisco-based band Journey.
 Herbert had been given a demo of an Alien Project song, "If You Need Me, Call Me", and was told by producer Scott Mathews that the young singer would be a great replacement for then-current frontman Robert Fleischman.
-Fleischman had never signed with Herbert's company (preferring his previous manager) and had not fully coalesced with the band's then progressive rock style.
-Perry was brought on tour and to avoid alarming Fleischman was referred to as a roadie's Portuguese cousin.
-During a soundcheck in Long Beach, Perry surreptitiously performed a song with Journey while Fleischman was away from the stage; soon thereafter, Herbert informed the band members that Perry was the new lead singer.
+Fleischman had never signed with Herbert's company (preferring his previous manager) and had not fully coalesced with the band's then-progressive rock style.
+Perry joined the tour and, to avoid alarming Fleischman, was referred to as a roadie's Portuguese cousin.
+During a soundcheck in Long Beach, Perry surreptitiously performed a song with Journey while Fleischman was offstage; soon after, Herbert informed the band members that Perry was the new lead singer.

-Perry brought a radically new, more pop-influenced style sense to the band's music despite some grumblings from the band's existing members and fans of Journey's progressive rock sound.
+Perry brought a radically new, more pop-influenced style to the band's music despite some grumblings from the band's existing members and fans of Journey's progressive rock sound.
 He made his public debut on October 28, 1977, in San Francisco to a mixed reception.
 Perry eventually won over new fans on his first album with the group, Infinity, which included "Lights", a single he co-wrote with lead guitarist Neal Schon.
 The band's style changed dramatically, but as Journey began to garner airplay and media buzz over Infinity, Perry's arrival was fully accepted.

-Perry provided lead vocals on nine of Journey's albums: Infinity (1978), Evolution (1979), Departure (1980), Dream, After Dream (1980, a Japanese movie soundtrack), Captured (1980, a live album), Escape (1981, which reached No. 1 on the Billboard Top LPs & Tape chart, Frontiers (1983), Raised on Radio (1986), and Trial By Fire (1996).
+Perry provided lead vocals on nine of Journey's albums: Infinity (1978), Evolution (1979), Departure (1980), Dream, After Dream (1980, a Japanese movie soundtrack), Captured (1980, a live album), Escape (1981, which reached No. 1 on the Billboard Top LPs & Tape chart), Frontiers (1983), Raised on Radio (1986), and Trial By Fire (1996).
 The single "Open Arms" from Escape was their biggest hit single, charting at No. 2 for six weeks on the Billboard Hot 100.

 During his Journey tenure, Perry also sang backing vocals on several Sammy Hagar songs, including the 1980 tracks "The Iceman" (a nickname Hagar had for Scott Mathews) and "Run For Your Life", and duetting with Kenny Loggins on the 1982 No. 17 hit single "Don't Fight It".